-The capture and containment flow rates for idle and cooking modes were determined.
-An additional two test points were set using building mechanical code exhaust requirements of 100 cfm per square foot of hood (2000 cfm total) and ASTM cooking performance test flow rate for full-size convection ovens4 of 300 cfm per linear foot of hood (1500 cfm total).
-These points were selected to provide additional heat gain data at industry-accepted flow rates and to provide sufficient test points as specified in the CKV-STM to generate an acceptable heat gain curve.
+The capture and containment flow rates for idle and cooking modes were determined using a schlieren flow visualization system.
+See Appendix B for a description of the laboratory and instrumentation, including the schlieren flow visualization system.
+Heat gain testing was performed at idle and cooking C&C flow rates as well as an additional two flow rates that were set using building mechanical code exhaust requirements of 100 cfm per square foot of hood (2000 cfm total) and ASTM F1695-96 cooking performance test flow rate of 400 cfm per linear foot of hood (2000 cfm total).
+These points were selected to provide additional heat gain data at industry-accepted flow rates and to provide sufficient test points as specified in ASTM 1704-96 to generate an acceptable heat gain curve.

-Each test condition was run a minimum of three times in a consecutive series of tests to attain statistical certainty prescribed in the CKV-STM.
-During idle testing, four heat gain tests were run at four lower flow rates below idle capture and containment to aid in characterizing the idle heat gain curve.
-The majority of the test runs were generated by going from the highest required cfm to the lowest.
+Each test condition was run a minimum of three times to attain statistical certainty prescribed in the CKV-STM.
+During idle testing, one heat gain test was run at a flow rate below idle capture and containment to aid in characterizing the idle heat gain curve.